-I meet Chase H. Mason, growler for GATECREEPER, a few blocks from the Nile Theater in Mesa, Arizona where the group’s upcoming tour will end at the one-day fest, Within These Walls.
+So I met with Chase H. Mason – vox and growler for GATECREEPER – a few blocks from the Nile Theater in Mesa, Arizona where the group’s upcoming tour will end at the one-day fest, Within These Walls.
 It’s early September and in about a month on October 7, the metal band’s debut full-length album, Sonoran Depravation, will be released on Relapse Records.
 Until then, they’ll be on tour with Skeletonwitch, Iron Reagan and Oathbreaker, gutting through the South and back.

 We discuss the origins of GATECREEPER, the evolution of their songwriting, life on the road, the sweltering sun of Arizona, the artwork for Sonoran Depravation and some other shit.
 Read on.

 Independent Music Promotions: GATECREEPER came alive in September 2013.
 How did it all begin?

 Chase H. Mason: Our drummer, [Metal] Matt, was playing with this band, Territory.
 The first time I met him we went down to Tucson to see Cannibal Corpse and Napalm Death.
 Pretty soon after that I saw him at a show up here—Rotten Sound at Rhythm Room [in Phoenix].
 We just started talking about death metal and shit like that and discovered we had similar tastes.
 And I’d been wanting to start a band.
 I hadn’t been playing music for the past couple years and had just came out of my life problems.
 I was ready to do something.
 He was living in Tucson.
 I was living in Phoenix.
 We kept in touch and shot ideas back and forth.
 At the time our guitar player, Eric [Wagner], lived with him and they had done a couple projects together.
 Eric got involved and we just started writing.
 I met him for the first time and then we started writing together.